adon-cloudcannon/landing-page-test/src/collections/lessons/eleventy-beginner-tutorial/blogging-in-eleventy.md

 ## Collections

-Collections are a way of grouping content together which allows you to list, paginate, filter in interesting ways.
+Collections are a way of grouping content together which allows you to list, paginate, and filter in interesting ways.
 We’re going to use a collection for our blog.

 You add a piece of content to a collection by assigning it a string in a front matter field called `tags`.
 Pages with the same tag are grouped together in a collection.